xaxxon/MeteorRestTutorial/tutorial.md

 ## Adding user accounts

 Now let's add user accounts.
-We are going to cheat a little bit here by using some built-in UI elements for allowing users to log-in and log-out.
-We'll go over what you need to make your own afterwards.
+There are many ways to authenticate an account, but we will stick to simple passwords.
+Also, we are going to cheat a little bit here by using some built-in UI elements for allowing users to log-in and log-out.
+We'll go over what you need to make your own afterwards, but it's tedious.

-`> meteor add accounts-ui`
+`> meteor add accounts-password accounts-ui`

 This will add both the base account packages as well as the UI packages.